hummingbot/hummingbot-site/docs/installation/hummingbot-deploy/quickstart.md

 [![](./config-6.png)](./config-6.png)

+## Backtesting Strategies

-After making changes to the configuration above you can quickly run a backtest to test your strategy config.
+After making changes to the configuration above you can run a backtest to test your strategy configuration.
 Just set the `start` and `end` date as well as the `Backtesting Resolution` (candles) and `Trade Cost` (fees) and then click the `Run Backtesting` button to see the results like the one below.

 From here, you can still make changes to the configuration above and continue to run backtesting until you get the results you want.